-with radius $R_{0}=4\,\mathrm{\mu }$m and pitch $Z=2\pi /\Omega =1$ \thinspace cm, while while value of the gap is defined by parameter $\Delta $, as shown below.
-These parameters are chosen to provide a balance between the minimization of bending losses, which inevitably accompany the strong nearest-neighbor couplings in the setting under the consideration, and the necessity to fit sufficiently many helix cycles to an experimentally feasible total array length, $\lesssim 10$~cm.
+with radius $R_{0}=4\,\mu $m and pitch $Z=2\pi /\Omega =1$\thinspace cm.
+These parameters are chosen to provide a balance between the minimization of bending losses, which inevitably accompany the nearest-neighbor couplings in the present setting, and the necessity to fit sufficiently many helix cycles to an experimentally feasible total array length, $\lesssim 10$~cm.

-Our objective is to explore the interaction between two solitons copropagating along edges of the slab-shaped lattice waveguides forming the coupler in Fig. \ref{fig:3d-lattice}.
-As shown by Fig. \ref{fig:xy-lattice}, the solitons move in the same direction due to the mutual mirror symmetry of the parallel slabs.
-The interaction between the solitons is mediated by the electromagnetic field traversing the gap between the slabs.
+Our objective is to explore the interaction between two wave packets copropagating along edges of the slab-shaped lattice waveguides forming the coupler in Fig. \ref{fig:3d-lattice}.
+We consider the nonlinear edge packets as ``quasi-solitons" (QSs), as they keep soliton-like shapes, while radiating power at a small rate \cite{mukherjee2020observation}.
+As shown by Fig. \ref{fig:xy-lattice}, the QSs move in the same direction due to the mutual mirror symmetry of the parallel slabs.
+The interaction between them is mediated by electromagnetic field traversing the spacing between the slabs.